 More than upholding ethical company policies and fostering a welcoming organizational culture, diversity in the workplace actually provides a competitive advantage.
 We’ve seen it firsthand while working with thousands of organizations for the past three decades – and there’s plenty of research to support the point.

 Our research found that nearly one in three people feel their organizations’ abilities to gain the perspective of others is a strength that provides an advantage.
-A report published in Scientific American supports this; it found that decades of research actually suggests that working with diverse groups of people encourages us to push the normal boundaries and think outside of typical limitations, inspiring team members to embrace creativity and innovation.
-Research from McKinsey reported that gender-diverse companies are 15 percent more likely to outperform their competition, and ethnically diverse companies are 35 percent more likely to do the same.
+In a well-known, long-term study published in Scientific American, researchers found that working with diverse groups of people encourages us to push the normal boundaries and think outside of typical limitations, inspiring team members to embrace creativity and innovation.
+A related finding cited in a Harvard Business Review article shows that diversity can lead to an innovation bump of up to 70% depending on your starting place.
 Another study from Cloverpop found that inclusive teams make better business decisions 87 percent of the time.

 Knowing that you need a diverse workforce is step one, but the real results come when you understand the details of managing diversity and inclusion in the workplace.
 Leaders falter when they apply the same management style for every person on their team, which can negatively impact the company with low morale and high turnover rates.